xXAI-botXx/xXAI-botXx/README.md

 ### Presentations

 In addition I bring other skills with me.
 Among other things, presentation skills.
 My presentations are created for visual understanding with many animations and only make 100% sense when spoken.
 So far I have received extremely good feedback for my way of presenting and I always enjoy it very much. <br>
-Here I will share some of my prasentations with you.
-Feel free to watch a few of them :)
+Here I will share one of my prasentations as example for you.

 <div align=center>